 - Don’t hold her down or try to control the convulsions.

-Call your doctor after it’s over.
+Call your doctor after it’s over as long as the seizure lasts less than a few minutes and your child is breathing/stable.
 Your child may need to be seen to find out what’s causing the fever.

 Should I Get Emergency Help?